Type 25 and 38 are now available for delivery

 In fact, two new sunglass models have been designed, based on the two Lotus 'Types' that Jim took to the checkered flag countless times.
 The Type 25 was the Lotus in which Jim Clark won the F1 World Championship in 1963 and 1965.
 The Type 38 was the Lotus that Jim famously drove to victory in the 1965 Indy 500.

-The Type 25 sunglass is presented in 24ct gold plate with a beautiful green and red leather case embossed with a distinctive silhouette of the winning car and Jim’s signature.
+The Type 25 sunglass is presented in 24ct gold plate with a beautiful grey/blue lenses and red leather case embossed with a distinctive silhouette of the winning car and Jim’s signature.
 Production will be extremely limited in a short batch run of just 25 units.
-A deposit of £350 will reserve a pair with the balance due before delivery.
-Alternatively the full price of price of £695.00 can be paid now.

-The Type 38 is in Palladium with a green and yellow leather case and is similarly embossed with the winning Lotus and Jim’s signature.
+The Type 38 is in Palladium with green lenses and a green and yellow leather case and is similarly embossed with the winning Lotus and Jim’s signature.
 Just 38 of these highly coveted glasses will be handcrafted at our exclusive factory in Italy.
-A deposit of £350 will reserve a pair with the balance due before delivery.
-Alternatively the full price of price of £655.00 can be paid now.

 Each sunglass arrives with a Renauld certificate of authenticity and Classic Team Lotus and Jim Clark commemorative booklet.

-The Jim Clark Sixty-Ones are available to pre-order now for delivery in late April 2022.
+The Jim Clark Sixty-Ones are available to pre-order now for delivery in late May-June 2023.

 Hinge to hinge across the brow bar = 14.1cm